Bethany History

 -

 April 26 – Affirmation Sunday.
-A final “affirmation service” is held in the old church building, with an emotional summation of Bethany’s history.
-(Sadly, after 33 years of use the building would soon be demolished by the new owners.
-The location of the church has since been overgrown with a grove of shrubs and trees.)
+A final “affirmation service” is held in the old church building with an emotional summation of Bethany’s history.

-- May 3 – The “Bethany on the Move” pilgrimage from the old church to the new church, 3.5 kilometres further west along Baseline Rd, for the official opening and the first worship service.
+- May 3 – The “Bethany on the Move” pilgrimage from the old church to the new church, 3.5 kilometres west along Baseline Road, for the official opening and first worship service.

 - June 6–7 – A dedication weekend and service is held for the new Bethany Baptist Church.